Lynch Mob (band)

-Lynch Mob is an American hard rock band featuring former Dokken guitarist George Lynch.
-He has been the band's only permanent member.
+Lynch Mob is an American hard rock band, formed in 1989 by former Dokken guitarist George Lynch, who is the band's only permanent member.

 History

 1989 formation

 Lynch Mob was formed in 1989, from the remains of Lynch's former band, Dokken.
 The band original line-up also featured Dokken's drummer, Mick Brown.
 The first Lynch Mob album was released in 1990, titled Wicked Sensation.